 The school retains the right to deal with each situation involving student misconduct.
-See Student Conduct on pages 17, 18 and 19 of this booklet and Students Rights and Responsibilities on pages 15 and 16.
+See Student Conduct on page 17, Violation of Behavior Code on pages 18 through 22, and Students Rights and Responsibilities on pages 15 and 16 of this booklet.